YJimenez/dfm_mobile_app/README.md

 meteor install-sdk android
 ```

-Follow any directions issues after the SDK is installed (adding haxm)
+Follow any directions issued after the SDK is installed (adding haxm)

 Run the app